-No comments were received concerning impacts to the implementation of any local government's short term work program.
+No comments concerning the implementation of short term work programs were received.

 Will the proposed project generate population and/or employment increases in the Region?
 If yes, what would be the major infrastructure and facilities improvements needed to support the increase?